warp-contracts/academy/warp-academy-docs/tutorials/ardit/implementation/handle.md

 "build": "yarn run clean && yarn run build-ts",
 ```

-In order to compile our contract we will firstly reove `dist` folder and run building script.
+In order to compile our contract we will firstly remove `dist` folder and run building script.
 You can check out `dist` folder to see compiled Javascript version of our contract.

 Ok, a lot of work done.
 Time to write some tests!